 … says Karl Pillemer, a Cornell University gerontologist who did an intensive survey of 700 elderly people for his book 30 Lessons for Loving.
 “Everybody–100%–said at one point that the long marriage was the best thing in their lives.
 But all of them also either said that marriage is hard,” he adds, “or that it’s really, really hard.”

 … and the benefits are numerous, to the individuals, to the family (kids), to the neighborhood and to the society at large.
-A few points are at this link (FamilyFacts.Org) but there are numerous studies that lend to the conclusions that marriage is good for everyone.
+Several sources of unique research… (NIH, FamilyFacts, Marripedia, USCCB) but in general these numerous studies lend to the conclusions that healthy marriages are good for everyone.

 Fundamental approaches to marriage that can help… Love is an obvious foundational ingredient in marriage, but what exactly does that mean?
 It’s very important we have a common understanding and agreement about what love is?
 As alluded to above, it’s not easy, but it’s worth it.
 Love is attraction!
 Love is caring and kindness!
 Love is commitment!
 Love is growth; which includes healing and forgiving as we move toward flourishing and fulfillment.
 Love is service and even sacrificial at times!
 Love is fruitful!
 Love is transcendent, that is, it’s way bigger than just the two of us!